jamiehenzy/Genome_analysis_Explore/1_Genomes_tutorial.md

 * How many sequence files are in the worm genome?
 * How many sequence files are in the Borrelia genome?
 * Which sequence in the worm genome has the lowest GC%?
-* Which sequence in Borrelia has the highest GC%?
+* Which plasmid in Borrelia has the highest GC%?
+What is interesting about this plasmid?

 **Remember to practice using tab-complete to save time and prevent mistakes!**